Sebastien-Raguideau/Ebame/StrainResolution.md

  <details><summary>It's still not working? </summary>
 <p>

-Well, we can't spend too long on debugging everybody, just copy and paste the correct config file from the strain_practical repo.
+Well, we can't spend too long on debugging everybody, just copy and paste the correct config file from the Ebame repo.

 ```bash
 cd  ~/data/mydatalocal/STRONG_AD